lexibank/tlopo/out/vol4/chapter6.md

 <a id="p-308"></a>

-Figure 6.10   Rallus philippensis, Buff-banded Rail
+Figure 6.10:Rallus philippensis, Buff-banded Rail

 Another possible POc reconstruction for the same bird is the following: